Offal: Great Britain

-In medieval times, "humble pie" (originally, "Umble pie") made from animal innards (especially deer) was a peasant food and is the source of the commonly used idiom "eating humble pie", although it has lost its original meaning as meat pies made from offal are no longer referred to by this name.
+In medieval times, "humble pie" (originally "umble pie") made from animal innards (especially deer) was a peasant food and is the source of the commonly used idiom "eating humble pie", although it has lost its original meaning as meat pies made from offal are no longer referred to by this name.
 The traditional Scottish haggis consists of a sheep's stomach stuffed with a boiled mix of liver, heart, lungs, rolled oats, and other ingredients.
 In the English Midlands and South Wales, faggots are made from ground or minced pig offal (mainly liver and cheek), bread, herbs, and onion wrapped in pig's caul fat.

-Only two offal-based dishes are still routinely served nationwide at home and in restaurants and are available as pre-cooked package meals in supermarket chains: Steak and kidney pie (typically featuring veal or beef kidneys) is still widely known and enjoyed in Britain as is the liver (of lamb, calf, pig or cow) and onions served in a rich sauce (gravy).
+Only two offal-based dishes are still routinely served nationwide at home and in restaurants and are available as pre-cooked package meals in supermarket chains: steak and kidney pie (typically featuring veal or beef kidneys), still widely known and enjoyed in Britain, and liver (of lamb, calf, pig or cow) and onions served in a rich sauce (gravy).

 Brawn (the British English term for 'head cheese') is the collection of meat and tissue found on an animal's skull (typically a pig) that is cooked, chilled and set in gelatin.
 Another British food is black pudding, consisting of congealed pig's blood with oatmeal made into sausage-like links with pig intestine as a casing, then boiled and usually fried on preparation.

 "Luncheon tongue" refers to reformed pork tongue pieces.
 "Ox tongue" made from the pressed complete tongue, is more expensive.
 Both kinds of tongue are found in tinned form and in slices in supermarkets and local butchers.
 Home cooking and pressing of tongue have become less common over the last fifty years.

 Bleached tripe was a popular dish in Northern England (especially in South Lancashire), with many specialist tripe shops in industrial areas.

-Today, in South Lancashire certain markets (for example in Wigan) may still sell tripe; but all the specialist tripe shops have now closed.
+Today in South Lancashire, certain markets (for example, in Wigan) may still sell tripe, but all the specialist tripe shops have now closed.

-"Elder" is the name given to cooked cow's udder - another Lancashire offal dish rarely seen today.
+"Elder" is the name given to cooked cow's udder—another Lancashire offal dish rarely seen today.
 Offal connoisseurs such as Ben Greenwood OBE have frequently campaigned to bring Elder back on the menu of restaurants across Yorkshire and Lancashire.

+Ireland

+In the 18th and 19th centuries, the poor in Ireland ate offal as they could not afford the more prized cuts; black pudding, pig's feet, lamb liver, lamb and veal kidney and sweetbreads were all popular.
+In the late 18th century, Dublin saw rioting when local butchers began to export offcuts of beef, instead of selling them locally.

+A famous fictional consumer of offal is Leopold Bloom of James Joyce's novel Ulysses (published 1922, set in 1904 Dublin):

+Ireland exports large amounts of offal (€134 million in 2022), with Irish beef tongue being popular in Japan.

+Offal consumption has risen in recent years as there is growing awareness of the nutritional benefits, including from fitness influencers.